 (1) Source: Research on Rural Mental Health and Drug Abuse Disorders (July 2006) National Institutes of Health (NIH).

 E.2. inner cities – The term “inner city” is typically used to describe a residential area where poverty and crime rates are higher than other parts of town.
 The term finds its roots in the mass exodus of many middle and high-income residents to the suburbs.
 The loss of taxes caused many inner city communities to fall into disrepair ¹.

 Many are drawn to the inner cities in search of drugs.
 Fortunately, for many, they still have homes and families outside of the inner city.
 Others, however, are drawn to the inner cities and stay there.
 These are the at-risk populations described below such as injection drug users, dually diagnosed, the homeless and sex workers.
-Certain ethnic groups such as aboriginals ², blacks and Hispanics tend to be disproportionately represented in the inner city.
+Certain ethnic groups tend to be disproportionately represented in the inner city.

 Various government and faith-based organizations tend to concentrate social services in these areas but multiple, mutually reinforcing biological, psychological and social risk factors present in those that live in the inner city tend to make rehabilitation difficult.

 (2) Source: Aboriginal People in Manitoba 2000 (2000) Manitoba Aboriginal and Northern Affairs.

 An at-risk population is a population with a common identified risk factor or risk-exposure that poses a threat to health ¹.
 At-risk populations tend to have a higher incidence of the health threat than the general population.
 The risk factors included in this section are those that often lead to substance abuse with the exception of the sections on injection drug users (at risk for HIV/AIDS, hepatitis) and pregnant mothers (at risk for damage to the unborn fetus) are also discussed.